tidal-code/wave.docs.test/docs/api-requests/built-in-conditions.md

 ---
 layout: default
 title: Built In Conditions
-parent: Verifications
+parent: Conditions
 ---

 # Built In Conditions

-Built in conditions are not verifications by itself.
-But they can be used for UI compoents verification at the same time as well.
+Built in conditions are not verifications by themselves.
+They can be used for UI compoents verifications.
+For proper end to end test verification, use Tidal Flow assertion library.

 Examples for verifying elements of a UI: